Stoon82/stoonie-testgame/README.md

   - Unique IDs for all objects
   - Position and model management
   - Visual selection indicators
+  - **New**: Selection is maintained when clicking empty space if Ctrl key is held

 - **Combat System**
   - Demon Stoonies actively hunt regular Stoonies